'Nature's Nation': How American art shaped our environmental perspectives

 The exhibition's co-curator is Alan Braddock at the College of William and Mary, where he is the Ralph H. Wark Associate Professor of Art History and American Studies.
 He was also the Princeton Environmental Institute's Currie C. and Thomas A. Barron Visiting Professor in the Environment and the Humanities in 2016-17, as well as a Princeton Belknap Visiting Fellow in the Humanities Council in fall 2014.

-"Artists have always made pictures of their world, but only in last 300 years have we realized that humans are changing the world in significant and even unprecedented ways," said Braddock, who is a pioneer in the field known as ecocriticism, the study of the ecological significance of art, literature and other forms of expression.
+"Artists have always made pictures of their world, but only in the last 300 years have we realized that humans are changing the world in significant and even unprecedented ways," said Braddock, who is a pioneer in the field known as ecocriticism, the study of the ecological significance of art, literature and other forms of expression.

 "Art has the power to help us understand these issues and inform our ethical and moral decisions," Braddock said.
 "It also alerts us to issues of environmental justice and ecological inequity, since not everyone perceives places and conditions in the same way."

 When European colonists arrived in North America, massive trees covered the land.
 Risks abounded, from swamps and new diseases to conflicts with indigenous peoples.
 Yet the continent was also bountiful with fish, game and timber.

 Early works, published in the 1590s to attract colonists, depicted the continent as a peaceful and orderly land just waiting to be colonized.
 Throughout the colonial period, the subjugation of the environment and its aboriginal population was rarely portrayed in works of art.
 Landscapes, when they did exist, appeared as the backgrounds of wealthy colonists' portraits and consisted of manicured gardens and serene vistas.